treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 I wrote a blog post last year, [How to have a great first PyCon][], in which I gave quite a few tips for **making the most of your time at PyCon** (if you're a first time PyCon attendee, [go read it][How to have a great first PyCon]).
 One thing I didn't mention *at all* in that article on PyCon was [the sprints][].

-I didn't mention the sprints not because I don't like them (I actually love the sprints and I usually attend at least the first two days of sprints every year), but because **first-time PyCon attendees often don't stay for the sprints**.
-This is partly because the sprints can be very intimidating for first-time PyCon attendees.
-The fear that **the sprints aren't for me** is a very real one.
+This year, I wanted to focus a post on the sprints because I love them and I want to encourage first-time PyCon attendees to stay for the sprints.
+Even if you feel intimidated.
+Even if you experience the very real fear **"the sprints aren't for me".**

-This year PyCon has a new [mentored sprints][] hatchery track for underrepresented beginners, to fight against that fear a bit.
+This year PyCon has multiple options to help even total beginners be successful including their annual "Introduction to Sprinting Workshop" on Sunday AND brand-new this year: [mentored sprints][] a hatchery track for underrepresented beginners, to fight against that fear a bit.
-The applications for have closed for PyCon 2019, but that's something to keep an eye on for future PyCons.
+The mentored sprints application has closed for PyCon 2019, but that's something to keep an eye on for future PyCons.

-I'd like to address these fears because I wish more people would stay for the PyCon sprints.
+In this post I'm going to share some advice for **how to get the most out of the PyCon sprints** and I hope to **address the fears that folks often feel**.
+I'm hoping this post might encourage you to add an extra day or two to your PyCon trip and give the sprints a try.

 The sprints are a very different experience from the talk days at PyCon and **they're hard to compare to the rest of PyCon**.
-Some people like the talks better, but I've also talked to first time sprints who said **the sprints were their favorite part of the conference**.
+Some people like the talks better, but I've also talked to first time sprinters who said **the sprints were their favorite part of the conference**.

-In this post I'm going to share some advice for **how to get the most out of the PyCon sprints**.
-I'm hoping this post might encourage you to add an extra day or two to your PyCon trip and give the sprints a try.

 ## Your fears going into the sprints